ayushkumarshah/ayushkumarshah.github.io/_pages/about.md

    Worked on the Alexa Perceptual Technologies - Speaker Understanding team to improve speaker identification in Alexa devices.

+- (Apr 7, 2022) Gave a **Research Idea Ring (RIR) talk** on “A Fast and Interpretable Context-aware Parser for Isolated Formulas and Chemical Diagrams” at RIT.

-- (Sep 2021): Gave a poster presentation talk on the MathSeer extraction pipeline at [ICDAR 2021](https://icdar2021.org/).
+- (Sep 9, 2021): Gave a poster presentation talk on the MathSeer extraction pipeline at the 16th International Conference on Document Analysis and Recognition [ICDAR 2021](https://icdar2021.org/), Lausanne, Switzerland virtually.

 - (Sep 2021): MathSeer extraction pipeline released.
 This tool extracts formula locations and content in PDF documents.
 The pipeline is available from